-Disclosure information, as required by the Timely Disclosure Rules of the Tokyo Stock Exchange, will be disclosed throu n • Messages from and Dialogue with Senior Management The importance of compliance is a constant theme in the president's speeches, intranet messages, and messages from the CCO.
-In addition, since fiscal 2013, we have designated every October as Compliance Focus Month, a practice that is standard throughout all of our global operations.
-The importance of such activities was reaffirmed by messages from the CCO during December 2012, which proved to be a month ripe with various compliance initiatives. nis ve een t Further, our efforts to ensure consistent compliance and create a free and open working environment include regular town hall meetings, which are meetings conducted by the president and CCO for executives and employees.
-These events are also held regularly at affiliated companies and overseas subsidiaries. information in a fair and timely manner.
-Areas covered by nd information in a fair and timely manner.
-Areas covered by disclosure include management policies, financial data, the state of business activities, and CSR activities. cial to ns, the Timely Disclosure network (TDnet) of the Tokyo Stock Exchange.
+Disclosure information, as required by the Timely Disclosure Rules of the Tokyo Stock Exchange, will be disclosed through information in a fair and timely manner.
+Areas covered by disclosure include management policies, financial data, the state of business activities, and CSR activities.

+the Timely Disclosure network (TDnet) of the Tokyo Stock Exchange.
 Such information will then immediately be posted on our website.
-Furthermore, any information not subject to disclosure under laws, regulations, or rules will be disclosed by using the most appropriate methods, including the TDnet, our website, explanatory meetings, or printed publications. tion e, re ugh 3.
-Disclosing Information with Due Consideration When disclosing information, Olympus will take care to protect personal information and avoid infringements of the rights of any party.
+Furthermore, any information not subject to disclosure under laws, regulations, or rules will be disclosed by using the most appropriate methods, including the TDnet, our website, explanatory meetings, or printed publications.

+3. Disclosing Information with Due Consideration

+When disclosing information, Olympus will take care to protect personal information and avoid infringements of the rights of any party.
 Olympus will establish corporate rules concerning procedures for the disclosure of information using the aforementioned methods and all information disclosure will be implemented in accordance with those rules.